 Meet Our Staff

-Nourishing Medicine is pleased to welcome Abby Stalcup Family Nurse Practitioner (FNP) to our practice.
-Abby obtained her Masters Degree in Nursing from Northern Illinois University and is trained in conducting exams, diagnosing illnesses and prescribing medications.
-She sees patients from birth to seniors and treats both acute and chronic concerns.
+Nurse Practitioner Abby Stalcup obtained her Masters Degree in Nursing from Northern Illinois University and is board certified as a Family Nurse Practitioner.
+She is trained to assess, diagnose and treat medical conditions with and without the use of medications.
+She sees patients from birth to seniors and treats both acute and chronic conditions.
 Her philosophy of healthcare is to provide patients with an integrative approach to health where traditional and functional medicine can work together to give patients the highest quality of care.
-Abby is accepting new patients and would love to have the opportunity to care for you and your family.
+She is a member of the Illinois Society of Advanced Practice Nurses and Sigma Beta Tau International Honors Society of Nursing.
+She enjoys spending time with her family, public speaking , and writing and directing dramas.

 Leah’s mission with massage is to help people achieve wellness in the body as well as the mind.
 This idea of being a massage therapist wasn’t a dream that just popped up over night; this was a ten year dream in the making.
 With the support of her friends and family she enrolled in the Waubonsee massage program.
 During this program she really enjoyed the idea that one small muscle could be the culprit that can cause a large amount of problems; meaning the solution to the problem may be easier to find than people/clients would think.
 Leah also likes the idea of helping individuals live a happier and healthier life with Massage Therapy.